INTERVIEW-Canpotex CEO sees potash terminal expansion decision late 2016

 Canpotex, owned by miners Potash Corp of Saskatchewan , Mosaic Co and Agrium Inc, could instead expand facilities at Vancouver, British Columbia or Portland, Oregon, he said.
 Canpotex accounts for about 20 percent of global sales of potash, used to fertilize corn and other crops.

-The move to expand comes as potash prices decline amid weaker currencies in key markets Brazil and India.
+The move to expand comes as potash prices decline due to soft crop values and weaker currencies in key markets Brazil and India.
 Germany's K+S AG is building Western Canada's first new potash mine in four decades, along with a port handling facility at Port Moody, British Columbia.

-The Prince Rupert project has been in development for a few years, but Seitz said Canpotex will close in on a decision in the next six months.
-It may be ready to announce it around late 2016, he said.
+The Prince Rupert project has been in development for a few years, but Seitz said Canpotex's board will close in on a decision in the next six months.
+It may be ready to announce the decision around late 2016, he said.

-Seitz, a former executive with uranium miner Cameco Corp , took the Canpotex job on Nov.
+Seitz, a former executive with uranium miner Cameco Corp , took over the top Canpotex job on Nov.
 1, replacing Steve Dechka.

 * Refinery's fuel production at least 50 pct capacity -trade